|Source:The Young Turks- Jerry Seinfeld: "What's the deal with political correctness?" LOL|

 It would be one thing if Jerry Seinfeld was just talking to comedians of one race, (in this case Caucasian) because that is the only people he wants to talk to.
 But that is not what this is about.
 He interviews people he thinks are funny.
 And in this case the recent comedians he spoke to, all happened to be Caucasian.

-It would be one thing if Jerry said and I can call him Jerry since I’m his German nephew whose not a Nazi, it would be one thing if Jerry said, “those African-Americans, always bitching about how life is tough in America.
+It would be one thing if Jerry said (and I can call him Jerry since I’m his German nephew whose not a Nazi) it would be one thing if Jerry said: “Those African-Americans, (or something else) always bitching about how life is tough in America.
 They can’t take a joke.
 I’ve seen Marxist dictators with bigger sense of humors.
 I know this since I interviewed them.
 If they think they got it so bad in America, why don’t they go back to Africa.”

-And oh by the way, if lets say Chris Rock was doing a show and he only interviewed African-American male comedians, no one would be making an issue of this.
+And oh by the way: if lets say Chris Rock was doing a show and he only interviewed African-American male comedians, no one would be making an issue of this.
 Well maybe Breitbart, or Fox News.
 This same argument could be made against affirmative action.
 Why not just go where the talent is and just judge people as individuals and let the most qualified people regardless of race, ethnicity, or gender, get the best jobs.
 And leave whatever is left for the wannabes of all races, ethnicities, male, female, who gives a damn!